arbor-sim/arbor/doc/tutorial/network_two_cells_gap_junctions.rst

 ``cell_description``
 --------------------

-We construct a basic, single segment morphology from the ``length`` and ``radius`` parameters.
+We construct a basic, single-segment morphology from the ``length`` and ``radius`` parameters.
 The decor sets the basic parameters and adds the passive leak current ``pas`` with the given resting value ``Vms[gid]`` and conductivity ``g``.